wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-conversation-bots/includes/2-conversation-bots.md

 - **groupChat**: conversation between a bot and two or more users
 - **personal**: conversations between bots and a single user

-A bot behaves slightly differently depending on what kind of conversation its involved in:
+A bot behaves slightly differently depending on what kind of conversation it's involved in:

 - Bots in channel and group chat conversations require the user to @mention the bot to invoke it in a channel.
 - Bots in a one-to-one conversation don't require an @mention.
 All messages sent by the user will be routed to your bot.